Last year we helped 604,885 children, young people and families. And we could not have done it without the generous support of donors like you

 I’ve definitely learnt to deal with things a lot better.
 I think I’d be in a much worse place now.
 I wouldn’t be very confident, and my grades would have gone down – and that would have been a big problem in the future as well.Rowan, a participant on The Blues Programme

 More than four million children in the UK live in poverty.
-In the average UK classroom, as many as nine children may be living in hardship at home.
-And the situation is getting worse.
+And the situation is only getting worse.

-Our Emergency Fund lets us act quickly to stop a setback becoming a crisis.
-We help children, young people and families get essentials like food, baby equipment, school uniforms and toys.
+Our Crisis Fund allows us to act quickly to stop a setback becoming a crisis.
+We help children, young people and their families access essentials like food, baby equipment, school uniforms and toys.

 Action for Children’s Emergency Fund meant I was able to have food in the fridge.
 I could go down to the shop and top up my electricity.
-And had I not gotten that support, I don’t know what would’ve happened.Cora, a recipient of an Emergency Fund grant
+And had I not gotten that support, I don’t know what would’ve happened.Cora, a recipient of a Crisis Fund grant

 For Jacky, one of our most generous long-term supporters, philanthropy has been a family affair.
 Inspired by her father, who supported Action for Children, Jacky has carried on his legacy by supporting our work through his trust.